0xIntuition/intuition-beta-contracts/README.md

 ### Deployment Process

 To deploy the v1 smart contract system on to a public testnet or mainnet, you’ll need the following:
-- RPC URL of the network that you’re trying to deploy to (as for us, we’re targeting OP Sepolia testnet as our target chain in the testnet phase)
+- RPC URL of the network that you’re trying to deploy to (as for us, we’re targeting Base Sepolia testnet as our target chain in the testnet phase)
-- Export private key of a deployer account in the terminal, and fund it with some test ETH (or other relevant native token) to be able to cover the gas fees for the smart contract deployments
+- Export private key of a deployer account in the terminal, and fund it with some test ETH to be able to cover the gas fees for the smart contract deployments
-- For OP Sepolia, there is a reliable [testnet faucet](https://optimism-faucet.com/) deployed by Alchemy
+- For Base Sepolia, there is a reliable [testnet faucet](https://www.alchemy.com/faucets/base-sepolia) deployed by Alchemy
 - Deploy smart contracts using the following command:

 ```shell